New York Red Bulls: Training facility

-The Red Bulls Training Facility is located in Hanover Township, New Jersey and opened in June 2013.
-The $6 million facility covers about 15 acres of the 73 acre property and includes four fields, three grass and one turf, each the size of the one at Red Bull Arena.
+The Red Bulls Training Facility is located in Hanover Township, New Jersey, and opened in June 2013.
+The $6 million facility covers about 15 acres of the 73 acre property and includes four fields, three grass and one turf, each the size of the one at Sports Illustrated Stadium.
 The middle field, which has a grass surface, is heated, while one turf field has lights.

 The complex opened with four buildings, with the main one housing separate locker rooms for the senior team, academy teams and coaching staff, film analysis room, offices, a therapy room, a gym, a fitness/wellness area, a hot/cold tub room and a players' lounge, which includes a cafeteria that serves breakfast and lunch.
 In April 2015, the team opened a new 4,000 sqft training building, which includes two team locker rooms, a multipurpose weight and cardio area, a treatment room, exam room, coach and staff lockers, lavatories for both men and women and other miscellaneous areas.
 In 2017, the team opened a 3,500 sqft extension of the 2015 training building for the academy team and the third grass field.

 In 2021, the club announced plans to build a new, 80 acre, privately funded training facility in nearby Morris Township.
-The facility is slated to open in 2024, which would coincide with the 30th anniversary of the club's founding and be usable in time for the 2026 World Cup.
+The facility was scheduled to break ground in December 2023 and will open ahead of the 2026 FIFA World Cup in the summer of 2025.

 In the past, the Red Bulls led a nomadic existence, making use of several other training grounds before finishing construction of the Hanover facility: